Yu-Tsern/DigitalCertificateLab/lab1/README.md

 openssl genrsa -out private/cakey.pem 2048
 ```

-You can check whether the private key is generated succefully by listing files in "private."
+You can check whether the private key was generated succefully by listing files in "private."
 If everything went well, you will see a "cakey.pem" in it.

 ```
-ls private
+sudo ls private
 ```

 Next, the command of creating self-signed certificate is: